 "Which is the first of all the commandments?"
 (Mark 12:28).

-In today’s Gospel, a lawyer asked Jesus what the greatest of all the commandments was.
-Jesus recited the Sh'ma, the prayer Jews say each day: “Hear, O Israel!
+The scribe who questioned Jesus knew the prayer he was quoting.
+They were on common ground in the Sh’ma, said daily by all Jews: "Hear, O Israel!
 The Lord our God is Lord alone!
-You shall love the Lord your God with all your heart, with all your soul, with all your mind and with all your strength.
-The second is this: You shall love your neighbor as yourself.”
-Sh'ma, the Hebrew word that begins the prayer means, "Listen."
+You shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.
+The second is this: You shall love your neighbor as yourself."